This printed article is located at https://cordlife.listedcompany.com/financials.html

 Investment properties

-As at 30 September 2025, the Group recorded S$5.0 million on its balance sheet for investment properties (31 December 2024: S$5.0 million).
+As at 31 December 2025, the Group recorded S$4.5 million on its balance sheet for investment properties (31 December 2024: S$5.0 million).
+The decrease is mainly due to the transfer of certain Malaysian properties to property held for sales.

 Intangible assets